It can be incredibly distressing and overwhelming to learn that someone you care about is having thoughts of suicide.

 Know Your Local and National Support Services:

-- Your Local NHS Mental Health Services: Search online for “NHS mental health services (in your local area)” for local crisis teams and support.
+- “NHS mental health services (in your area)”

 What to Do After the Initial Conversation